MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/ab-testing-with-title-data.md

 > [!NOTE]
 > Make *sure* to use double quotes ( " ).
 Otherwise, the JavaScript runtime will not be able to parse it properly.

 Now let us define a brand new API call using CloudScript.
-This API call is named **GetTitleDataAB** and performs a very simple procedure:
+This API call is named `GetTitleDataAB`, and performs a very simple procedure:

 1. We receive a regular title data key (ex. **MyMessage**) from the client, via args.
 2. We get all the bucket IDs participating in the testing.